 9. Thermal Printer

-A thermal printer is a printer that makes use of heat in order to produce the image on paper.
+A thermal printer is a printer that makes use of heat in order to produce an image on paper.

 - No involvement of cartridges or ribbons and thus organizations can save investment by using thermal printers.

-- Easier to use as there are less buttons and use of software involved.
+- Easier to use as there are fewer buttons and use of software involved.

 - Popular in noise-free environments and are great for offices.

 - Largely inexpensive and come in various models and sizes.